nosas/blog/toonvision/object_detection/article.md

 #### Accuracy or speed

+Originally, I had planned to have one model for real-time detection in videos (speed) and another for detection in images (accuracy).
-Started with Faster R-CNN because I wanted accuracy for the data pipeline.
+Faster R-CNN was to be used in image detection because I wanted accuracy for the data pipeline.
-Shifted to SSD for realtime.
+SSD or YOLO for the real-time video detection.
+Given the large size and lengthy training process of two-shot models, I've scrapped the idea of two models in favor of a single SSD model.

 #### Unable to detect Toons